zekusmaximus/VA_MANUSCRIPT/archive/chapters/chapter-02-the-wasteland-connection.md

       "That's impossible," she said for the second time that morning.
 "The containment requirements alone " "Would be impossible with your original design," Kevin agreed.
 "But like I said, we made some modifications."
 He guided the platform toward a concealed landing pad.
 "Ready to see how the other half really lives, Engineer Solis?"
       Before she could answer, her tablet lit up with a proximity alert.
 Far above, at the edge of scanning range, corporate drones began their scheduled sweep of the sector boundary.
 Right on schedule, just as the Network had predicted.
-      "Don't worry," Kevin said, noting her tension.
-"They never look closely at things they think they understand."
+      "We cut through the thermal bloom," Kevin said, altering their course.
+The platform slipped into a haze of heat rising off what looked like a field of slag.
+Amara blinked, recalibrated, and then she saw it: disguised heat sinks stacked beneath rusted plates, waste-heat harvesters venting on a rhythm calibrated to spoof multi-spectrum scans.
+      "Camouflage by necessity," she murmured, unable to keep the respect from her voice.
+"You're folding heat reclamation into your signature to blind the sweep."
+      "With a little help from dead weeds," Kevin said.
+"Those root nets you dismissed up top?
+They wick heat and trickle-charge our collectors."
+      "I didn't dismiss them," Amara said.
+"I misread them."
       He touched a control, and the platform disappeared into what looked like solid rock.
-"And they understand even less than you do."
+"We build to survive.
+The pretty explanations come later."
       The hidden door sealed behind them, and Amara found herself in a space that defied everything she thought she knew about Wasteland technology.
 About adaptation.
 About power itself.
       "Welcome," Kevin said quietly, "to the Hidden Garden."
       Around them, bioluminescent algae began to pulse in patterns she almost recognized, telling stories her engineering training had never taught her to read.
 Stories about survival, adaptation, and the kind of power that grew in shadows.